 The First Book Award is a photography publishing prize open to photographers who have not previously had a book published by a third party publishing house (this does not include self-published print on demand projects).

 The award was established in 2012 to support emerging photographers.
-The call for submissions emphasises a predilection for projects conceived in book form: work that find a voice through the book.
+The call for submissions emphasises a predilection for projects conceived in book form: works that find a voice through the book.

 The winning project will be announced at the Kraszna-Krausz Awards at Media Space, London, in May 2015, and the book will be published by MACK in time for the announcement.